danzen/zimjs/docs.md

-lightScale - (default 1) scale for each light - keeping the spacing unchanged interactive - (default false) set to true to make lights clickable clicking on first light when first light is only light on, will toggle light shadowColor - (default rgba(0,0,0,.3)) set to -1 for no shadow shadowBlur - (default 5) the shadow blur if shadow is set index - (default 0) - set the index at start.
-Use -1 for no indicator at start. backgroundAlpha - (default 1 or .2 if indicatorType is Emoji) - affects only Emoji and custom DisplayObject indicatorType selectedIndex - same as index, kept in for backwards compatibility in ZIM DUO style - (default true) set to false to ignore styles set with the STYLE - will receive original parameter defaults group - (default null) set to String (or comma delimited String) so STYLE can set default styles to the group(s) (like a CSS class) inherit - (default null) used internally but can receive an {} of styles directly
+lightScale - (default 1) scale for each light - keeping the spacing unchanged interactive - (default false) set to true to make lights clickable clicking on first light when first light is only light on, will toggle light unless toggleFirst is set to false shadowColor - (default rgba(0,0,0,.3)) set to -1 for no shadow shadowBlur - (default 5) the shadow blur if shadow is set index - (default 0) - set the index at start.
+Use -1 for no indicator at start. backgroundAlpha - (default 1 or .2 if indicatorType is Emoji) - affects only Emoji and custom DisplayObject indicatorType selectedIndex - same as index, kept in for backwards compatibility in ZIM DUO toggleFirst - (default true) set to false to not toggle first light if indicator is set to interactive delayLight - (default false) set to true to not activate the light when interactive is true sometimes something else will set the lights so just dispatch a change event without updating the light style - (default true) set to false to ignore styles set with the STYLE - will receive original parameter defaults group - (default null) set to String (or comma delimited String) so STYLE can set default styles to the group(s) (like a CSS class) inherit - (default null) used internally but can receive an {} of styles directly

 METHODS
-hasProp(property as String) - returns true if property exists on object else returns false clone() - makes a copy with properties such as x, y, etc. also copied dispose() - removes from parent, removes event listeners - must still set outside references to null for garbage collection
+hasProp(property as String) - returns true if property exists on object else returns false update() - updates lights - needed only if indicatorList or selectedIndicatorList is used and changed dynamically clone() - makes a copy with properties such as x, y, etc. also copied dispose() - removes from parent, removes event listeners - must still set outside references to null for garbage collection